 Published on Dec 19, 2011

 Series of simple voronoi fracture and shatter tests created using Phymec Tools.

+Scenes were all setup quickly, simulated in real-time, and rendered overnight.
+Didn't bother much with details or texturing.
+Rigid body / shard count kept reasonably low for these simple tests.
+These are primarily intended to be simple illustrative examples for some of the uses for voronoi fracture and shatter tools.
 The only real issue I've faced creating these is that I wasn't able to reliably retrieve from BGE the correct pre- and post-collision (immediately before and after) linear and angular velocities of rigid bodies involved in collisions in order to accurately calculate the post-collision velocities.

 For more information and link to my open source voronoi fracture and shatter code for Bullet Physics see my previous real-time video demonstrations for voronoi fracture and shatter tools use: http://www.youtube.com/watch?v=0_qVjL...

 All scenes rendered using the 100% OpenCL (xPU) accelerated SmallLuxGPU v2 (PathGPU2) render engine in SLG Live! mode, typically @ 20 secs/HD frame, no delay between frames.
 Only de-noise in post.
 Glass on ground flicker rendering issue is likely simply due to coincident surfaces; unfortunately I didn't notice until after it rendered, sorry.
 (BTW David Bucciarelli has created a real-time OpenCL path tracing game, check it out: http://www.youtube.com/watch?v=Dh9uWY...)

 All done on the same old home PC running Windows 7 64-bit on Intel i7 720 CPU and two AMD HD4890 GPUs.